-Up to this point, we’ve covered really high level mindset and psychology.
-I know this parts of this sound like hokey motivational speech, but trust me.
-Way more students suffer from these problems than I would like.
+Up to this point, we've covered really high-level mindset and psychology.
+I know parts of this sound like hokey motivational speech, but trust me: way more students suffer from these problems than I would like.

 Section 2: Overall Planning and Habits

-Let’s start with the basics.
-You need to know early on what classes you’re going to take for your four years in high school.
-This will help prepare you mentally for what’s to come.
-You’ll make sure you have all the requirements in place and you’ll be able to start gathering info on classes to come.
-You’ll be able to picture the story that you’re building for your college applications.
+Let's start with the basics.
+You need to know early on what classes you're going to take your four years in high school.
+This will help prepare you mentally for what's to come.
+Once you make sure you have all the requirements in place, you'll be able to start gathering info on classes to come—and also be able to picture the story you're building for your college applications.

-You can approach this in two ways.
-The first way is top down – how many AP classes do you want to have taken by the time you apply to college?
-Which classes are these?
-With this in mind, you can fill in the classes backward based on the requirements for each of these classes.
+- The first way is top down.
+How many AP classes do you want to have taken by the time you apply to college?
+Which ones?
+With this in mind, you can fill in the classes backward based on the requirements for each one.

-The other way is bottom up – what classes have you taken already?
-What’s the logical, ambitious progression from this point forward?
-This will take you into senior year.
+- The other way is bottom up.
+What classes have you taken already?
+What's the logical, ambitious progression from this point forward?
+This will take you from now into senior year.

 Gear your expected course sequence toward your interests.
-You don’t have to take every single hard class available.
-Remember what Harvard’s admissions office says: “students should pursue the most demanding college-preparatory program available, consistent with each student’s readiness for particular fields of study.”
+You don't have to take every single hard class available.
+Remember what Harvard's admissions office says: "[S]tudents should pursue the most demanding college-preparatory program available, consistent with each student's readiness for particular fields of study" (bold emphasis mine).

-Very roughly speaking, you tend to fit into one of math/science, social sciences, or humanities, and it’s useful for colleges to understand what you lean toward.
-I was a science guy and made sure to take all the major AP sciences, Calc BC, and Stats.
-I still took AP English, History, and Spanish, but I didn’t take AP courses for economics, psychology, and others.
+This is useful for colleges to understand what you lean toward.
+I was a science guy and made sure to take all the major AP sciences as well as Calc BC and Stats.
+I still took AP English, History, and Spanish, but I didn't take AP courses for economics, psychology, and others.

-If you don’t know what you’re interested in, you can do a general spread of the usual courses.
-As I suggest in my “How to get into Harvard” guide, though, I recommend you start thinking about what you want your application story to be and explore specific interests more deeply rather than try to be too well-rounded.
-(Sorry to keep linking to my Harvard guide, but it contains my best admissions advice and links strongly with this guide).
+If you don't know what you're interested in, you can do a general spread of the usual courses.
+As I suggest in my guide to getting into Harvard, I recommend thinking about what you want your application story to be and deeply exploring specific interests rather than trying to be too well rounded.
+(Sorry to keep linking to my Harvard guide, but it contains my best admissions advice and resonates strongly with this guide!)

-This also means that you don’t have to play the same game as everyone else.
-You do NOT need to take exactly as many AP courses as the top student in your school.
+This also means that you don't have to play the same game as everyone else.
+You do not need to take exactly as many AP courses as the top student in your school does.

-Are you a writer and do you really want to showcase this in your college application?
-You don’t have to take AP Biology.
+Are you a writer who really wants to showcase this talent in your college application?
+You don't have to take AP Biology.
 It might be really difficult and unenjoyable for you, and it will take up hundreds of hours that are far better spent elsewhere that will strengthen your application.